CRO Strategies in 2020 That Can Get You More Leads & Sales

 - Confusing Shopping Cart

-“Although SEO and other marketing tactics help bring traffic to your website, you still have to convert those into actual sale or leads.”
+“Although SEO and other marketing tactics help bring traffic to your website, you still have to convert those into actual sales or leads.”

 Conversion Rate Optimization Testing